manakiaHk/element-react-native/README.md

 ```bash
 $ react-native run-ios
 ```
-  - or -
+--or--
 • Open element/ios/elementStu.xcworkspace in Xcode or run "xed -b ios"
 • Hit the Run button

 4.Run instructions for Android:
 • Have an Android emulator running (quickest way to get started), or a device connected.
 • cd element && react-native run-android

 ```bash
 $ react-native run-android
 ```